Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 ## Console Output:

-- Given a Data Set, with DF.CORR() and REGRESSION MODELING EVALUATION, the output should look like this:
+- Given a Data Set, the output should look like this:
 ```
 | Creator: Lorenzo Vaz Marzari
 |